adamgranted/rtspstreamer/README.md

 This guide is geared towards LAN use but it can easiliy be used in conjunction with Tailscale if your devices are on different WANs.

+EDIT: I am working on a containerized version of this tool.

 # Environment
  - OS: Ubuntu 24.04 LTS